Last Updated on October 26, 2021 by Melody McDonald

 - The other spouse was convicted of family violence within two years of the date of the filing of the divorce, or after the divorce commenced

 Because spousal maintenance is generally disfavored in Texas, there is a statutory cap on how much a spouse may owe in spousal maintenance to the other.
-The maximum is set at the lower of $5,000 monthly, or 20% of the spouse’s average monthly gross income.
+The maximum is set at the lower of $5,000 monthly, or 20 percent of the spouse’s average monthly gross income.
 Gross income is calculated by adding up everything that that spouse earns in a month, such as salaries, wages, royalties, rental income, interest, stock dividends, or income from selling property.

 What happens when the payor spouse does not pay?
 When the spouse who owes alimony or maintenance does not pay, courts are better equipped to enforce the provisions of court-ordered spousal maintenance than contractual alimony.